koudyk/OSOH_old/README.md

 # Open Science Office Hours (OSOH)

-Hello! 👋 Welcome to OSOH website!
-Note that this site is under construction.
+Hello 👋 Welcome to OSOH!

 ## Vision
 Open Science Office Hours (OSOH) is an online space where **students can get regular help making their research more open**.
 Many grad students learn open-science skills at short events like summer schools and hackathons.
 But they may not have continuous in-lab support for using what they learn in their everyday research.
 We hope to support such students and integrate them into the open-science community so they feel empowered to do open science.